neil314159/portfolio-project-3/README.md

 1. Select the 'New' button and click 'Create New App'.
 1. Choose a unique name for your app.
 1. Add the buildpacks for Python and NodeJS from the settings page for your project.
 They must be added in this order.
 1. Add the configuration variables for your app on the settings page.
-These incluse PORT=8000 and the credentials used for your API access.
+These include PORT=8000 and the credentials used for your API access.
 1. On the settings page, click the 'Deploy' tab.
-1. Select GitHub as the method for deplyments.
+1. Select GitHub as the method for deployments.
 1. Sign in when prompted with your GitHub login and search for the repository for your project.
 1. Click the correct repository and click 'Connect'.
 1. Under the deployment type section, you can choose between automatic deployment whenever you push updated code to GitHub, or manual deployment where you must confirm that you want the site updated.